chisui/dakka/thesis/main.md

 The Actor Model is a way of modeling concurrent computation where the primitive of computation is called an Actor.
 A finite set of Actors that can communicate with each other is an Actor System.
-Actors can recieve messages and are characterized by the way they respond to these Messages.
+Actors can receive messages and are characterized by the way they respond to these Messages.
 In Response to a message an Actor may:

 1. Send a finite number of messages to other Actors inside the same Actor System.